 Current and admitted students can view general information on the status of their Lehigh financial aid application and any pending requirements by logging into Student Portal.
 Follow these instructions to view the requirements section of the portal.

-For forms for the 2017-18 academic year please contact our office.
+For forms for a previous academic year please contact our office.

 Students enrolling in a winter, summer or short-term session may apply with the Office of Financial Aid for loan consideration only.
 Students should complete the application below for the appropriate academic year.